 This cheesecake has just the right balance between a creamy, dense texture and rich, tangy flavor.

-How to make a cheesecake
+How to make homemade cheesecake

 Step 1: Make the crust